 If for some reason we need to close school once school has already begun, we will make every attempt to let the public know in advance.
 School closures are coordinated through the district office and transportation staff; if it starts to look dangerous for bus transportation or if electricity is off for an extended period of time we officially close school.

 We all know that the roads can be icy, snowy, and often dangerous during our winter season.
 Please take your time and get your children to school safely, you are important to all of us!

-Mount Shasta Students Score High on SAT and AP Tests!
+Mt.
+Shasta Scores High on SAT and Advanced Placement Tests

 Mount Shasta seniors continue to score higher than schools in the rest of California on both Advanced Placement tests and SAT college placement tests.
-32% of the seniors took SAT tests last year with an average score of 1543—better than the average California score of 1492.
+34.7% of the juniors and seniors took SAT tests last year with an average score of 1805—higher than the average California score of 1579.
 Good going Bears!
 SAT measures student knowledge of mathematics, critical reading, and writing.
 The maximum possible score is 2400.

-A quarter of the juniors and seniors at Mount Shasta High School took Advanced Placement tests last year.
+Over a quarter of the juniors and seniors at Mount Shasta High School took Advanced Placement tests last year.
 The Average score for Mt.
-Shasta students was 3.2 compared to the state average of 2.87.
+Shasta students was 3.2.
 A score of 3 or higher can earn college credit for students.
+74.7% of the students earned a score adequate for college credit, much higher than the state average in California.
 AP exams give high school students the chance to engage in challenging curriculum and earn college credit.
 Mount Shasta high school offers multiple Advanced Placement courses in English, science, math, art, music, Spanish and psychology.